Eligibility to vote

-In a 1993 referendum, New Zealanders voted for mixed member proportional (MMP) representation.
+In a 1993 referendum, New Zealanders voted for mixed-member proportional (MMP) representation.
 Under this system each voter can cast two votes:

 - The first is the party vote – for the political party the voter wants to form the government.
 In general, the more party votes a party gets, the more members of Parliament it will have.

-- The second is an electorate vote – for the candidate the voter wants to be a local electorate member of Parliament.
+- The second is an electorate vote – for the candidate the voter wants to be the local electorate member of Parliament.
 The candidate who gets the most votes is elected to be the MP for that electorate.

-The total number of MPs a party has in the new parliament is determined by the size of its party vote.
-For example, if a party gets 50% of the party vote it will be entitled to half the members of Parliament.
+The total number of MPs a party has in the new Parliament is determined by the size of its party vote.
+For example, if a party gets 50% of the party vote it will be entitled to at least half the members of Parliament.
 If the party has not won in enough individual electorates to reach the number of MPs to which it is entitled, the number is made up from the ‘party list’ – a list of candidates, with the people the party most wants in Parliament at the top of the list.
 Each party draws up its list before the election.

 The Māori seats

-Party in Parliament
+Parties in Parliament